sebosp/guitar-exercises/README.md

-# rust-http
+# guitar-exercises
-A simple hello world Rust app
+A guitar exercise generator.